A page from Mary Ella Brent's family Bible

 Robert, the third son, went to Bermuda in 1701 to settle some estate matters of his mother’s half-brother, William Green.
 While there, in 1702, he married Susannah Seymour (d.1778), daughter of Captain Daniel Seymour, and returned with her to Virginia.
 On the death of his brother Nicholas, Robert, the third son, inherited Woodstock.

 Unfortunately, Robert died about ten years after his brother Nicholas, in 1720/21.
+He and Susannah, who died in 1778, are most likely buried in the Brent cemetery at Woodstock in Aquia, Virginia.
 Robert and Susannah’s oldest son, George (1703-1778), inherited Woodstock.
 George also married a girl from a prominent Bermuda family, Catherine Trimingham (d.1751).